Overview

 For maximum security, encrypt data on your server before sending to Anchora.
 This ensures Anchora never sees your plaintext data.

-const crypto = require('crypto'); function encryptData(data, key) { const iv = crypto.randomBytes(16); const cipher = crypto.createCipheriv( 'aes-256-gcm', Buffer.from(key), iv ); let encrypted = cipher.update( JSON.stringify(data), 'utf8', 'base64' ); encrypted += cipher.final('base64'); const authTag = cipher.getAuthTag(); return { encrypted: encrypted, iv: iv.toString('base64'), authTag: authTag.toString('base64') }; } // Encrypt sensitive data const sensitiveData = { ssn: '123-45-6789', accountNumber: '9876543210' }; const encryptionKey = crypto.randomBytes(32); const encryptedPayload = encryptData(sensitiveData, encryptionKey); // Send encrypted data to Anchora const response = await fetch('https://api.anchora.io/v1/anchor', { method: 'POST', headers: { 'Authorization': `Bearer ${apiKey}`, 'Content-Type': 'application/json' }, body: JSON.stringify({ data: encryptedPayload, metadata: { encryptedClientSide: true, algorithm: 'AES-256-GCM' } }) });
+const crypto = require('crypto'); function encryptData(data, key) { const iv = crypto.randomBytes(16); const cipher = crypto.createCipheriv( 'aes-256-gcm', Buffer.from(key), iv ); let encrypted = cipher.update( JSON.stringify(data), 'utf8', 'base64' ); encrypted += cipher.final('base64'); const authTag = cipher.getAuthTag(); return { encrypted: encrypted, iv: iv.toString('base64'), authTag: authTag.toString('base64') }; } // Encrypt sensitive data const sensitiveData = { ssn: '123-45-6789', accountNumber: '9876543210' }; const encryptionKey = crypto.randomBytes(32); const encryptedPayload = encryptData(sensitiveData, encryptionKey); // Send encrypted data to Anchora const response = await fetch('https://api.anchora.co.in/v1/anchor', { method: 'POST', headers: { 'Authorization': `Bearer ${apiKey}`, 'Content-Type': 'application/json' }, body: JSON.stringify({ data: encryptedPayload, metadata: { encryptedClientSide: true, algorithm: 'AES-256-GCM' } }) });

 Decrypting Records